Janhavikc/Sentiment-Analysis-using-Naive-Bayes-/README.md

 # Sentiment-Analysis-using-Naive-Bayes-
-The program is written in R language which analysis patient's health condition  using sentiment analysis and classifies as exist, deteriorate and recover using machine learning algorithm - Naive bayes
+Analysis of a patient’s health condition and it’s classification into sentiments like exist, deteriorate and recover using Sentiment Analysis technique.
+Sentiments of a patient can be analysed by applying text mining on patient blog and then classifying it using supervised machine learning algorithm- Naive Bayes.The above problem statement is implemented using R-programming.